wslfung/audit-microservice/README.md

 ### Security Note

-for simplicity, I've included the private key and certificate files in the repository.
+for simplicity, I've included the some passwords in the repository.
 In a production environment, one should use appropriate secrets management tools, I've also disabled saml authentication as I don't have an idp for validation.